Serving our patients and our people.

 Bobby studied medicine and surgery at Kings College in London before completing his Ph.D. at the UCL Institute of Child Health.

 Jim is an industry leader with over 30 years of strategic and leadership experience, including more than 20 years as a senior member of executive teams at biotech companies developing and commercializing innovative therapies.
-Jim is chairman of the board of Pieris Pharmaceuticals, and serves on the boards of Voyager Therapeutics, Fulcrum Therapeutics, and Idera Pharmaceuticals.
+Jim is chairman of the board of Pieris Pharmaceuticals, and serves on the boards of Voyager Therapeutics and Fulcrum Therapeutics.

 Jim was an entrepreneur-in-residence at Third Rock Ventures, a leading biotech venture and company formation fund, from 2013-2016.
 He previously served as senior vice president, North America strategy and business development at Sanofi, which he joined upon its acquisition of Genzyme.
 Jim spent over 20 years at Genzyme, where his roles included senior vice president of international development, president of Genzyme Europe, and founding president and CEO of Genzyme Transgenics Corporation.
 He started his career in healthcare strategy consulting at Bain and Company.